-I love this combination so much, 2 healthy nutritious ingredients brought together with spices and herbs to create a light and delicious fritter.
+I love this combination so much, two healthy nutritious ingredients brought together with spices and herbs to create a light and delicious fritter.
 I say fritter, but these are made a little thicker in consistency than usual as I do not like to use oil.
 With a traditional ‘fritter’ you drop the mix into a lot of hot oil to ensure they cook through.
 I prefer baking in the oven, as it is far healthier.
 They would become more of a patty, than a fritter, but enjoyable just the same.

 The first time I made these, I made them thicker and they had less quinoa in them.
 They were still tasty but the consistency wasn’t right and it was hard to get them to cook properly all the way through.
 So I tweaked the recipe, added more cooked quinoa and made them thinner and smaller.
 The results were exactly what I wanted, a firm texture and a well cooked fritter.